DoSomething/infrastructure/docs/LOAD-BALANCER.md

 * How to login to the Nginx Load-balancer server:
 	* Login to bastion server: `ssh aws-admin` (if you have the SSH config setup), or `ssh ec2-user@jump.dosomething.org`.
 	* `ssh nginx-lb`.
 In case the `/etc/hosts` file is borked, you can also use `ssh 10.100.60.26`.
-* All Nginx server config files live in `/etc/nginx/conf.d` and take the filname format: `example-com.conf`.
+* All Nginx server config files live in `/etc/nginx/conf.d` and take the filename format: `example-com.conf`.
 * To check Nginx config: `sudo nginx -T`.
 * To Reload/Restart/Start/Stop/Status Nginx service: `sudo systemctl nginx reload/restart/start/stop/status` (associated command with mapped '/' separated command).